rubyonjets/jets/.github/ISSUE_TEMPLATE/question.md

 ---

 <!--
 The Jets issue tracker IS NOT for usage questions!
 Please post your question on our dedicated forum at https://community.rubyonjets.com

+To be sensitive to everyone's time, we may close issues asking questions without comment.
 Posting your questions in the Jets community forum is the best place.
-This helps questions get answered faster and also benefits others by making them easier to find.

-Also, here are some additional options for questions http://rubyonjets.com/docs/support/ 👌
+It also benefits others by making the questions easier to find.
+Here are some additional options also http://rubyonjets.com/docs/support/ 👌

 Thank you!
 -->